-During YEM23 CSR continued to participate in the Champions of Change Coalition for best practice to improve gender diversity and inclusion.
-A number of 'Listen and Learn' sessions were held across the business during the year to seek input from women across CSR on the gender diversity and inclusion initiatives to be set for YEM24.
+During YEM24 CSR continued to participate in the Champions of Change Coalition for best practice to improve gender diversity and inclusion.
+A number of diversity and inclusion initiatives were put in place based on learnings from a series of 'Listen and Learn' sessions conducted during YEM23.